 T2 reads an incorrect balance of \$1000 instead of \$900!

-Serializability defines a contract to ensure that, despite running concurrently, transactions will execute such that they are equivalent to
+Serializability defines a contract to ensure that, despite running concurrently, transactions will execute such that they are equivalent to a serial execution order, preventing this type of inconsistency.

 2. Types of Serializability